lakshmisharma17/module11/README.md

 1.  **Business Understanding:** Defined the problem from a data perspective: a supervised regression task to predict used car prices.
 2.  **Data Understanding:** Explored the dataset to understand its structure, contents, and identify initial quality issues (e.g., missing values, potential outliers).
-3.  **Data Preparation:** Cleaned the data by handling missing values, removing irrelevant features, encoding categorical variables into numerical format, splitting the data into training and testing sets, and scaling numerical features.
+3.  **Data Preparation:** Cleaned the data by handling missing values, removing irrelevant features, removing outliers, encoding categorical variables into numerical format, splitting the data into training and testing sets, and scaling numerical features.
 Outliers in price and odometer were identified and removed to improve model robustness.
 4.  **Modeling:** Built and evaluated several regression models to predict car prices:
     *   Linear Regression (as a baseline)
     *   Ridge Regression (with cross-validation)